 A preparation outline helps you organize your thoughts as you craft your speech.
 Your speaking outline is what you’ll bring with you to the speech as a reference for when you’re speaking.

 Speech Outline Template

-With those types in mind, it’s time to dive into the speech outline.
-By using a speech outline, you’ll have more confidence as you deliver your prepared remarks.
+With those types in mind, it’s time to dive into speech outlines.
+By using an outline, you’ll have more confidence as you deliver your prepared remarks.
 While not all outlines follow the same format, you can use the following template as an excellent starting point for speech writing.
-Here are some elements to include with your speech outline.
+Here are some elements to include with your outline.